 The survey typically covers a range of topics, such as:

-The findings help shape the EIB’s approach to financing climate action and contribute to the broader understanding of public sentiment on environmental issues across demographics and geographies.
+The findings contribute to the broader understanding of public sentiment on environmental issues across demographics and geographies and help to inform the public debate on climate challenges.

 During the launch of the hackathon, you’ll be assigned to work in small groups to explore the EIB Climate Survey data, along with complementary public datasets such as Eurostat.